SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/cybereason_malop_activity.md

 ### Create your intake

-On SEKOIA.IO, go to the [Intakes page](https://app.sekoia.io/operations/intakes/new) and generate a new intake with the `Cybereason MalOp` format.
+On SEKOIA.IO, go to the [Intakes page](https://app.sekoia.io/operations/intakes/new) and generate a new intake with the `Cybereason MalOp Activities` format.
 Keep aside the intake key.

 ### Setup the Syslog collector